Price to Play

 "Price to Play" is a song by American rock band Staind.
-It was the lead single from their fourth album, 14 Shades of Grey.
-"Price to Play" was released in advance and became a hit, charting high on both rock charts (number two on the Mainstream Rock Tracks and number six on the Modern Rock Tracks) and peaking within the top 100 of the Billboard Hot 100 at number 66.
-It was also the official theme song of WWE's Vengeance 2003 event.
+It was released as the lead single from their fourth album, 14 Shades of Grey, on April 7, 2003.
+"Price to Play" was released in advance of the album and became a hit on US rock radio, charting at number two on the Billboard Mainstream Rock Tracks chart and number six on the Billboard Modern Rock Tracks chart.
+It served as the official theme song of WWE's Vengeance 2003 event.

 Themes and composition

 Frontman Aaron Lewis explained that the song was the last song written and recorded for the 14 Shades of Grey album, and the lyrics initially were influenced from his frustrations that the band was so close to done with finishing the album.
 He explained:

 Lyrically, what started the song was my frustrations with having to be back in the studio writing more songs and feeling like we were underneath somebody's thumb, but it turned into a song that just applies to life in general.
 And it's kind of tongue-in-cheek because life isn't a game, but it's the price we pay to play this game that we call life.

 Similarly, Lewis stated the song was about the physical and mental toll of working in the music industry.
 While 14 Shades of Grey was less heavy than previous Staind albums at that time, "Price to Play" retained Staind's heavier and more aggressive sound, with heavy guitars in the verses, soaring vocal harmonies, and melody/harmony guitars to complement the vocals.